Gailtal Alps: Geography

 The 100 km long range, which narrows in the west, stretches between the Gail in the south and the Drava in the north.
-In a trough between the Gailtal Alps and Mt.
-Goldeck lies the Weißensee at 930 m, the highest lake for bathing in Austria.
+In a trough between the Gailtal Alps and the Goldeck lies the Weißensee at 930 m, the highest lake for bathing in Austria.
+The Drava range is divided in a west-east direction into five ridges separated by transverse valleys and a longitudinal valley.

 Neighbouring ranges

 Based on the AVE classification, the adjacent ranges are: